Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Hope someone can address my issue.

-Capacitor CAN change value depending on temperature, but usually they are pretty stable.
+Capacitors can change value depending on temperature, but usually, they are pretty stable.

 From your description, it sounds more like an unloader problem.

 Try this: next time it acts bad, try draining the tank some.
 Once you get to zero PSI, if it’s still not starting, it’s likely the cap or wiring to it/them. (the caps are worth checking, regardless)

 But if it does start reliably at some lower pressure, then it’s the unloader or check valve – often you can disassemble and clean to fix it.